flatmax/Eh-I-DeCoder/README.md

 This is a web-based interface for the [Aider](https://github.com/Aider-AI/aider) AI pair programming tool.
 The application consists of two components:

-1. **Python Backend**: A JSON-RPC server that interfaces with Aider
+1. **Python Backend**: A JSON-RPC-OO server that interfaces with Aider
 2. **Web Frontend**: A user-friendly interface to interact with Aider

 ## Requirements